 “The idea of being in a position of standing up for ‘the little guy’ and making sure people who find themselves in tough situations had the best possible advocates backing them up was really appealing to me.”

-Being from the Sacramento area, Burton had heard of MTI College and was aware that it offered accelerated programs, but at first that was all she really knew.
+Being from the Sacramento area, Burton had heard of Campus and was aware that it offered accelerated programs, but at first that was all she really knew.
 She determined that a paralegal studies program was the best fit for what she wanted, and as she researched area programs the picture became even clearer.

 “Being ABA approved is a very big deal.
 It means that that program is held to a higher standard than others.
-Another great thing about MTI that I found was how flexible they are with students, giving many options for them to complete the program.”
+Another great thing about Campus that I found was how flexible they are with students, giving many options for them to complete the program.”

 Throughout this time, Burton had been working at Raley’s Supermarket, in its online customer service department.
 When customers put in their grocery orders online, Burton was one of the team members who would put those orders together and have them ready for the customers to pick up.